External Wind Rated Hoarding

 Wind load is the force acting on a hoarding caused by wind hitting, passing over and around the hoarding.
 It is affected by the wind speed which can simply be defined as the rate at which air is moving in a particular area.
 It is a fundamental atmospheric quantity caused by air moving from high to low pressure, usually due to changes in temperature.
 This movement causes a wind load on a structure.

-Any temporary hoardings that is exposed to wind loads must be capable of withstanding that load.
+Any temporary hoardings that are exposed to wind loads must be capable of withstanding that load.

 The wind speed that the temporary hoarding must withstand can be measured in metres per second (m/s), kilometres per hour (km/h) or the wind load in kilopascals (kPa).
 The wind load is site specific and is determined by many factors including terrain, shielding and topography.